Natalie Morales (actress)

 Natalie Morales (born February 15, 1985) is an American actress and director.
-She is known for her role as pediatric surgeon Dr. Monica Beltran on the ABC medical drama Grey's Anatomy (2024–2025).
+She is known for her role as pediatric surgeon Dr. Monica Beltran on the ABC medical drama Grey's Anatomy (2024–25).
 She starred in the ABC Family series The Middleman, the ABC sitcom Trophy Wife, the Fox legal series The Grinder, the NBC sitcom Abby's, the first season of White Collar, and the Netflix miniseries The Beast in Me.
 Morales also had recurring roles on Parks and Recreation, Santa Clarita Diet, Dead to Me and The Morning Show.

 Her directorial debut film, the teen comedy Plan B, was released May 28, 2021, on Hulu.
-She also directed Language Lessons, a film she co-wrote with Mark Duplass and stars in.
+She also directed Language Lessons, a film she co-wrote with Mark Duplass.
 It premiered at the Berlin International Film Festival and was released in September 2021.

 Early life

 A native of Miami, Florida, Morales is of Cuban descent.
-She attended St. Agatha Catholic School and Southwest Miami Senior High School.
-She participated in the University of Miami's Dow Jones Minority High School Journalism Workshop.

-Career